SciPhi-AI/synthesizer/README.md

-# SciPhi: Train and Evaluate LLMs
+# SciPhi: A framework for breaking scaling laws

 ## Overview